LLJ3288/LLJ3288/README.md

  </div>

-### Hi there 👋
- Hi there 👋, My name is Leonard L. Jones from Shreveport, Louisiana.
+###  Hi there 👋, My name is Leonard L. Jones from Shreveport, Louisiana.

   ### About Me

 🔭 I have recently completed a 16 week coding bootcamp with Tech Talent South Shreveport that spanned from November 2020 to March 2021...